 You know who you are.
 The vacation accumulators, toiling away at your cubicle while your vacation piles up as a series of numbers on your paystub.
 Ditch the desk, ditch the crowds and experience Tahoe on a weekday.
 Knock a few numbers off of that vacation line on the paystub, and challenge yourself to experience a different side of Lake Tahoe.
 A backcountry ski tour in pristine wilderness.
 A snowbike ride through snow-covered trails.
 A cross-country ski to majestic Lake Tahoe views.
 A day of playing in the snow at one of North Lake Tahoe’s beaches.
+North Tahoe offers a variety of winter sports to add some excitement to your next adventure.

 Find your own adventure in North Lake Tahoe’s Winter Sports Guide: